Pritam738/Rotation-engine/README.md

 ps: input.csv is present in the root of the project directory.
     output.csv is the name of the output file where the results are added once the process starts.
 I will be deleted before the start of the next process, so that we dont append new data in old files.

+We are useing read and write streams to read and write the csv data.